anthol42/deepboard/docs/book/src/ref/LogWriter.md

 **Parameters:**
 - `content`: Must be a string containing valid HTML content.
 - `step`: The global step at which the image was generated.
 If None, the maximum step is taken from all global
-- `split`: The split in which the image was generated.
+- `tag`: A tag describing the fragment.
 - `epoch`: The epoch at which the image was generated.
 If None, no epoch is saved.
 - `flush`: If True, flush all data in memory to the database.